AMSSwanglab/SpecVar/README.md

 # SpecVar
-SpecVar is a convenient tool for pinpointing relevant tissue and interpreting genetic variants with specific regulatory networks.
+SpecVar is a convenient tool for detecting interpretable genetic correlation of human complex traits and annotating the SNPs with context specific regulatory networks.

 ## Installation